-To make finding all the Full House house addresses even more complicated, that red door was replaced and sold to a neighbor.
-I don't know its address, and I'm going to guess that it might not even be red by now.
+To make finding all the Full House house addresses even more complicated, the red door was removed and sold to a neighbor.
+Its new address is unknown and it might not even be red by now.

 Opening credits of the 2016 Netflix-produced sequel Fuller House start with a drive across the Golden Gate Bridge.
 After that, they show a family picnic but no views of the Painted Ladies.
-At the end, they go through the red door into the same house at 1709 Broderick.
+At the end, they go through a red door into the house at 1709 Broderick.